Status substitution and conspicuous consumption: Model

 \subsection{Discussion}

 Before going further, it is helpful to briefly discuss three key features of the modelling.
 First, the theory of where status comes from.
+Second, that we have only one good.
+And third, the dissonance term: its motivation and relationship to existing work on social identity.

-Our model is one where consuming the status good brings status directly, rather than being a signal for unobservable wealth.
+\paragraph{Status substitution.} Our model is one where consuming the status good brings utility directly, rather than being a signal for unobservable wealth.
 We discussed this in the introduction, and will not repeat ourselves here.
-Second, that we have only one good.
-This is important for showing highly tractable results, but can also be thought of as an approximation of a two-good model.
-Third, we discuss our dissonance term: how it is motivated by and relates to existing work on social identity.
+Nevertheless, it is important to note that we need status good consumption to be visible.
+This is the same as in signalling models, but the reason is different.
+Here, agents must see their neighbours' consumption in order to form their reference point.

+Importantly, we assume (imperfect) substitutability between the direct benefits from own consumption and the status benefits derived from social identification.
+Such a trade-off between the self and the group identity is at the heart of social identity theory \citep{TajfelTurner1979}.
+There is extensive empirical evidence for substitution, in particular that individuals with low personal self-esteem or competence increase reliance on group identification.
+Seminal papers include \citep{AbramsHogg1988,Hogg2000,CrockerLuhtanen1990}) while recent empirical studies confirming this include \citep{CAMBON201824, GonzalesBacken2015}.

 \paragraph{Single good.} To help present clean results, our model has only one good, and uses a quadratic cost term to capture the opportunity cost of foregoing other (unmodelled) goods.
 This cost term depends explicitly on income, as the level of income affects the marginal opportunity cost of other goods.
 This income term implicitly accounts for (exogenous) prices -- as these also affect the marginal opportunity cost.